Application Deadline is now Closed

 Historical interactions between labor unions, guilds, associations, or particular labor groups and intellectual property law.
 To what extent have these organizations adopted, adapted, or resisted intellectual property law?; and

 How intellectual property stakeholders in creative communities have historically organized the space between authors and audiences.
 How, for example, has relational contracting, bargaining power, issues of cultural appropriation shaped the development of industry norms?
 How has race, gender, sexual orientation, class and disability, historically informed these issues?

 SCLH’s goal is to bring together faculty, postdocs, and students for workshops, conferences, and lectures examining the relationships between law and history, broadly defined.
 With these goals in mind we encourage submissions from scholars working across disciplines including law, history, the sciences, humanities, law and society, law and literature, anthropology, economics, visual and performing arts, social sciences, media and communications.
 International, comparative, and US perspectives are all encouraged.

-The conference organizers will select one graduate student as the winner of the SCLH Graduate Student Paper Prize.
+The conference organizers will select one graduate student as the winner of the SCLH Graduate Student Annual Conference Paper Prize.
 This student will present on one of the three panels exploring the relationship between law, history, creativity, and innovation.
 Funding for travel and housing will be provided.